13 Women on What Pumping Breast Milk Feels Like

 I’m a little bit of a weird case in that I overproduced milk.
 It doesn’t really sound like a problem — and it isn’t a problem, compared to the stress of not producing enough milk, I know — but it does have its inconveniences.
 Specifically, my son would actually choke on milk when he first latched, because my flow was too strong.
 I had to express milk by hand into a cup or towel (often quite a bit!) before I could comfortably feed him.
 And my breasts were often overfull and sometimes painful or backed up, too (though I was rather bodacious for once in my life, so that was nice).

 As a result, pumping was really, really easy for me to do successfully.
 I could fill up eight ounces in 15 minutes without any issue whatsoever.
 Like everyone, I did not enjoy the sensation of having my nipples mechanically squeezed (though there’s something weirdly fascinating about watching the milk shoot out), but I did not hate pumping at all.
-And because I was such a superproducer, it made me feel somewhat womanly and amazing to see the resulting bottles of breast milk.
+And because I was such a super-producer, it made me feel somewhat womanly and amazing to see the resulting bottles of breast milk.

 Elizabeth